awsdocs/amazon-vpc-user-guide/doc_source/egress-only-internet-gateway.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Egress Only Internet Gateways** and select the egress\-only internet gateway\.
+1. In the navigation pane, choose **Egress Only Internet Gateways**, and select the egress\-only internet gateway\.

 1. Choose **Delete**\.